tisem-digital-marketing/smwa-assignment-02/README.md

 ## Grading Information

-* Points for each question are clearly marked
+* Points for each question are clearly marked in the answer document.
 * Disputes over grades earned in the assignment must be made in writing, no later than 48 hours after their release.
 You must clearly state which questions you think are graded incorrectly.
 * Disputes take the form of a request for the assignment to be regraded in **full.** Your grade may increase or decrease as a result of a regrade.
 * The grading rubric used by the assessor is available in this repository